The best way to study poetry? With history. If you’re studying American history, you need to study Anne Bradstreet, a Puritan poet.

 For excellent reading concerning the Puritans:

-Is poetry something you enjoy reading at your house, or do you struggle to include it?
+So is poetry something you enjoy reading at your house, or do you struggle to include it?
+Have you ever read Anne Bradstreet’s poetry?
 I’d love to hear your thoughts in the comments!